An unbreakable bond: Sisters, whose lives were uniquely connected, die 40 hours apart

 “We had two more weeks with mom,” Jan said.
 “She was holding on so she could also be buried with her sister.”

 Dorothy died on Friday.
 By then, Hazel was mostly unconscious and had no way of knowing her sister had passed away.
-Hazel to die just 40 hours later.
+She died just 40 hours later.

 “I think it was God’s plan,” Jan said.
 “He had it down in his divine planner.
 The way he orchestrates things just gives you goosebumps.”